Yazurai/ELTE-IK-19-20/README.md

-# Imperative programming
+# ELTE IK 2019-20 Fall semester

-This repository will hold all of the code done on lessons as well as the home work ones.
+This repository will hold all of the code done during practical classes and as homework.
+The code follows the curriculum of ELTE IK.

+There are 4 programming languages in the first semester.
+- C
+- C++
+- Python
+- Haskell

 Feel free to clone the entire repo and study it.
 If you have any questions just shoot right away, I will help anyone.